V-Cent/TTE/docs/tech/tox2.md

 It is worth noting that despite this arte having a lot of positives, it does have one minor, but not insignificant flaw.
 If you swap to Hammer or Guns right after FS, your hurtbox will extend to the distance you travelled, which can leave you vulnerable if you plan to use this Arte as an evasion tool.
 This glitch can be sidestepped by, well, sidestepping (or any other action) between using FS and the weapon swap.

-**Reverse Falling Snow (RFS)** is an extention to FS that will come out by holding FS's arte shortcut and having the arte connect.
+**Reverse Falling Snow (RFS)** is an extension to FS that will come out by holding FS's arte shortcut and having the arte connect.
 RFS has different trajectories depending on if it is used on the ground or in the air.

 Ground RFS has Ludger doing a second FS in the opposite direction of the first, which ends with him back turned to the foe instead of facing them.
-This is particularily useful for setting up backwards hitbox-based combos, or positioning for traps.
-Ground FS also causes human enemies and smaller to spin, which can be problematic for aformentioned hitbox abuse, depending on what you're fighting.
+This is particularly useful for setting up backwards hitbox-based combos, or positioning for traps.
+Ground FS also causes human enemies and smaller to spin, which can be problematic for aforementioned hitbox abuse, depending on what you're fighting.

 Air RFS has Ludger doing his second FS in a 45 degree angle upwards, reminiscent of Air Divide from Vesperia.
 Air RFS comes out faster than ground RFS and also lifts the enemy slightly in place.
 This variant is specialized for air juggles and the lifting effect pairs up nicely with artes like Migrating Sparrows, as well as Quick Drop to keep the enemy airborne for as long as possible.